On Memorization of Large Language Models in Logical Reasoning: Introduction

 One hypothesis is that LLMs could be relying on \emph{memorization} when solving those reasoning tasks, especially when measured by popular benchmarks that could be accidentally leaked into various massive internet-crawled pre-training datasets.
 Previous work~\citep{tirumala2022memorization, carlini22quantifying} show that LLMs could indeed memorize the training data, which may lead to potential privacy~\citep{carlini2021extracting} or copyright~\citep{karamolegkou2023copyright,wei2024evaluating} concerns.
 Additional evidences of potential memorization come from extensive studies on data contamination in LLMs~\citep{magar2022data, balloccu2024leak, shidetecting, xu2024benchmarking, oren2023proving}.
 To mitigate the issue of benchmark saturation potentially due to memorization, some papers focus on designing dynamic benchmarks~\citep{roberts2023cutoff,zhu2023dyval,srivastava2024functional,jain2024livecodebench, wu2024conceptmix} or alternative evaluation protocols~\citep{zeng2024mrgsm8kmetareasoningbenchmarklarge, zhang2024careful, xu2024benchmarking, srivastava2024functional}.

 In this paper, we take a direct approach to quantify the memorization behaviors of LLMs in reasoning tasks within a controlled setting.
 Specifically, we seek to understand: (i) whether LLMs rely on memorization to solve reasoning tasks, and (ii) whether memorization is only detrimental to learning to reason.
 Both questions are inspired by human behavior.
 For instance, when a student works hard on the preparation material for an exam, the preparation could help them get familiarized with the problems, and their ability to solve new problems could usually improve with enough exercises.
 However, without genuinely understanding the principles, they might fail when the same problem is slightly changed despite doing well on prepared problems.
-Our metric of memorization, illustrated in \Cref{fig:mem_reason_explain}, is based on this intuition.
+Our metric of memorization $\limem$, illustrated in \Cref{fig:mem_reason_explain}, is based on this intuition: an LLM shows a high level of memorization when it solves reasoning problems with high accuracy but struggles to consistently solve those problems under local perturbations requiring similar mathematical principles (i.e., low consistency).
 We note that a similar perturbation (mostly at language-level) idea has been used in previous work, especially in detecting contamination~\citep{golchin2023data, yang2023rethinking,xu2024benchmarking}.
 However, given our focus on understanding memorization in logical reasoning tasks, we further consider problem-level perturbation that slightly changes the mathematical structure of a puzzle, in addition to language-level perturbations.
 To facilitate our study, we propose a new logical reasoning benchmark that supports automatic problem-level perturbation.
-With this tool, we evaluate 11 off-the-shelf models, and fine-tuned \llamathree and \gptfouromini to quantify memorization in reasoning tasks, and reveal interesting interplay between memorization and reasoning: while models indeed tend to memorize many logical puzzles, they develop genuine reasoning capabilities during fine-tuning (even directly on question-answer pairs without reasoning steps), and the reasoning performance improves as the memorization level increases.
+With this tool, we evaluate the reasoning power of 17 off-the-shelf LLMs.
+We then fine-tune \llamathree and \gptfouromini to quantify their memorization in reasoning tasks, and reveal interesting interplay: while models indeed tend to memorize many training logical puzzles, they also develop reasoning capabilities during fine-tuning (even directly on question-answer pairs without reasoning steps), and the reasoning performance improves when memorizing more training puzzles.